German Shepherd Calli’s teeth became wedged in the spiral-shaped toy

 “And because I’m used to keeping a cool head because of my childminding, I didn’t panic either.”

-Francis had used Vets Now with her previous pets and knew help would be at hand at such a late hour.
-She and James rushed Kali to our Farnham clinic after midnight.
+Frances had used Vets Now with her previous pets and knew help would be at hand at such a late hour.
+She and James rushed Calli to our Farnham clinic after midnight.

 It’s part of a nationwide network of clinics and hospitals, all open through the night, seven days a week, and day and night at weekends and bank holidays.

 “This is the first time we have ever seen anything like this,” said our senior vet Stephanie Timmons.
-“The spiral buffalo horn was very solid and was completely twisted around Kali’s lower jaw.
+“The spiral buffalo horn was very solid and was completely twisted around Calli’s lower jaw.

-Kali was given an anti-inflammatory injection, which also helped with pain relief before she was reunited with a very grateful Francis and James.
+Calli was given an anti-inflammatory injection, which also helped with pain relief before she was reunited with a very grateful Frances and James.

-Although Kali was a little subdued after the sedation and procedure, she was soon back to her old self.
+Although Calli was a little subdued after the sedation and procedure, she was soon back to her old self.
 And thanks to the careful removal, there was no lasting damage.